Early Childhood Educator

 Description

-• $120,000 annual salary with weekly pay.
-Full health, dental, and vision coverage starting day one.
+• $120,000 annual salary, paid weekly.
+Full health, dental, and vision coverage from day one.

-• Considering relocation?
-Support is available.
+• Considering a move?
+Relocation assistance is available.

 What you will be doing